 The Center for Advanced Reproductive Services is a part of the First Fertility family of centers.
 Learn more.

-Forty percent of infertile couples are unable to conceive because the man’s sperm production is less than optimal.
+Forty percent of infertile couples are unable to conceive because of male factor infertility, where the man’s sperm production is less than optimal.
 At The Center for Advanced Reproductive Services, we focus on establishing the correct diagnosis and using advanced treatment techniques to make it possible for many of these couples to conceive.

 First, men are thoroughly evaluated by a urologist at the University of Connecticut Health Center, Stanton Honig, M.D. who specializes in diagnosing and treating infertile men.
 This includes a medical history, physical examination, complete semen analysis and, if appropriate, sperm function tests.
 For more information on sperm testing, see below.

 Once we determine the most appropriate and simplest treatment for each couple, alternatives may include medical or surgical treatment of the man to increase sperm counts, inseminations with superovulation therapy, IVF with ICSI or the use of sperm from an identified or anonymous donor.

 For men with severe infertility, we use a form of assisted fertilization called intracytoplasmic sperm injection (ICSI).
 We inject one sperm into each egg obtained through ovarian stimulation (IVF).
 This way an egg can be fertilized by a single sperm that otherwise is unable to bind or penetrate the zona pellucida (the permeable barrier around the egg) or underlying egg membrane.

 We offer ICSI to men whose sperm has not fertilized eggs in previous IVF cycles, whose sperm has severe abnormalities, or who have abnormalities in the steps required to achieve normal fertilization.